apotapov/gdx-artemis/README.md

  - Used JProfiler to identify a few CPU intensive hotspots and made performance improving changes.
  - Created GenericGroupManager.
  - Deprecated Aspect in favor of Filter. (better clarity of purpose)
+ - PlayerManager and TeamManager have been cleaned up.
+ - TagManager is deprecated in favor or SingletonEntityManager.
  - Added SkipEntityProcessingSystem to replace DelayedEntityProcessingSystem.
 Added ExpirationEntitySystem.

 ### Previous changes